+There is a link between gum disease and Alzheimer’s.
+Taking care of oral health can delay or reduce the risk of developing cognitive impairments.
 In honor of Alzheimer’s awareness month, Dr James Fondriest would like to discuss how taking care of your oral health can help delay or reduce the risk entirely of developing cognitive impairments typical of Alzheimer’s disease sufferers.

 Researchers from the NYU dental school completed a study in 2010 finding links between the inflammation brought on by gum disease and inflammation of the brain that often accompanies cognitive impairment, neurodegeneration, and Alzheimer’s disease.
 The study borrowed data from the Glostrop Aging Study, which had gathered numerous data from Danish men and women.
 Analyzing over 152 subjects, the head of the study, Dr. Angela Kamer, found that those with periodontal disease and inflammation were nine times more likely to have impaired cognitive abilities.
-The link between the two is still being examined more carefully, but appears to be the body’s response to the bacteria that cause gum disease.
+The link between the two is still being examined more carefully, but appears to be the body’s response to the mouth bacteria that causes gum disease.
 The same antibodies that tell your gums to swell can mistakenly cause other parts of your body to swell too, including your brain.

 What is Gum Disease?